saffronhamid/portfolio/README.md

-This is my personal portfolio website built with React.js and Tailwindcss, showcasing my skills and projects.
+This is my(Faizan Hamids) personal portfolio website built with React.js and Tailwindcss, showcasing my skills and projects.
 The website is designed and created entirely by me, Faizan Hamid.

 ## Features